BlooCantCodeBruh/TryingToOptimizeMC/README.md

 You read the title, so here are some tips on how to optimize Minecraft 1.20.1

+Results
+=

+My specs are

+ -GPU: Intel uhd 600 (integrated gpu)
+ -CPU: Intel celeron N4020
+ -RAM: 4gb 2400mhz

+As you can see my pc is very bad, but with these tweaks i still got around 100 FPS

 Optimizing Java
 =
 ### Allocating RAM